microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## Controlling the presence of scroll bars

-By default, a `ScrollingView` has [ScrollBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.ScrollBar) controls that allow the user to move the content within the `ScrollingView` using the mouse or pen.
+By default, a `ScrollView` has [ScrollBar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.ScrollBar) controls that allow the user to move the content within the `ScrollView` using the mouse or pen.

 ### Using the default Auto settings

 The default value of the Horizontal/VerticalScrollBarVisibility properties is 'Auto'.
-The following pictures show examples of this default behavior for the scroll bars in a `ScrollingView`.
+The following pictures show examples of this default behavior for the scroll bars in a `ScrollView`.

-1. The `ScrollingView`'s content is arranged to stay within the width of the viewport but not the height.
+1. The `ScrollView`'s content is arranged to stay within the width of the viewport but not the height.
 Only the vertical scroll bar appears.

 ![vertical scroll bar](images/VerticalScrollBar.png)

-2. Because the `ScrollingView`'s content is arranged larger than the viewport in both directions, the two scroll bars and their separator appear.
+2. Because the `ScrollView`'s content is arranged larger than the viewport in both directions, the two scroll bars and their separator appear.

 ![both scroll bars and separator](images/BothScrollBars.png)